 Port Nicholson Block Settlement Trust (PNBST) was established in August 2008 to administer the Treaty of Waitangi settlement of the Taranaki Whānui.
 In 2008, PNBST purchased a holding in Shelly Bay as part of the settlement.

-PNBST established a joint venture with developers The Wellington Company, known as Shelly Bay Ltd. The developers put forward a proposal to develop land at Shelly Bay and an application for Resource Consent was submitted.

-Council is confirming all entities proposing to be involved in the agreement and will report back to Councillors later this year.
+PNBST established a joint venture with developers The Wellington Company, known as Shelly Bay Ltd. The developers put forward a proposal to develop land at Shelly Bay and an application for resource consent was submitted.
+The Council is confirming all entities proposing to be involved in the agreement and will report back to Councillors in October 2020.